CSC207-UofT/course-project-spherical-miracle/phase0/progress_report.md

 Schedule.Schedule

-Meal (To be implemented in the code in Phase 2)
+Schedule.Meal (To be implemented in the code in Phase 2)

 Schedule.Schedule